To Top

 • Yocha Dehe Wintun Nation

-It continues to include social justice organizations such as the California/Hawaii branch of the NAACP, public safety groups such as the California District Attorneys Association and San Diego Police Officers Association, and many chambers of commerce in areas with tribal casinos.
+It also included social justice organizations such as the California/Hawaii branch of the NAACP, public safety groups such as the California District Attorneys Association and San Diego Police Officers Association, and many chambers of commerce in areas with tribal casinos.

-Here’s a full list of organizations that have come out supporting the tribal initiative.
+Here’s a full list of organizations that came out supporting the tribal initiative.

-The online sports betting initiative is backed by seven companies interested in operating California sports betting apps:
+The online sports betting initiative was backed by seven companies interested in operating California sports betting apps:

 • DraftKings